berkeley-ids/berkeley-ids.github.io/Readme.md

 To add a new speaker, create a folder for them, and then create/add these two files.
 For the `index.qmd` file, copy from another existing folder, and just update the following components:

-* The header should look like this, with this information updated for the speaker.
-The image should be the name of the image file that has the picture of the speaker:
+* The header should look like this, with this information updated for the speaker:
 ```
 ---
 title: "Ever Since Allais and Ellsberg"